GokulNath20/WebApp-Project-Freelance/README.md

 ## Introduction

-This is a web applications developed during freelancing.
-This is a free template found from the internet and modified based on the user needs with additional work on HTML, CSS and Javascript function for the laptop shortlist function of the system.
+This are the websites developed during freelancing.
+Design templates found from the internet and modified based on the user needs with additional work on HTML, CSS and Javascript for the laptop shortlist function of the system.

 ![Pic1](https://user-images.githubusercontent.com/61192087/229442221-68bc583f-f146-48f9-932b-744210ffabf5.PNG)
 ![Pic2](https://user-images.githubusercontent.com/61192087/229442227-d31b1043-09a0-4961-a7cc-2500bb3f3ad3.PNG)